anniechakraborty/mi_card_me/README.md

 # micardme

-This ismy different version of the mi-card project
+This is my different version of the mi-card project

 ## Getting Started